davidl/mh/README.md

 mariamahomes.com
 ==

-Web site for Mariama Lantner, a licensend Realtor in the Washington, D.C., area.
+Web site for Mariama Lantner, a licensed Realtor in the Washington, D.C., area.

 **http://mariamahomes.com/**